Training That Works

 Why Training Dogs is Important

-We’ve stated in many places how important it is for a German Shepherd to be trained.
-The GSD is an intelligent, high-energy dog, who’s qualities must be channeled in positive directions.
+We’ve stated this before, but it’s worth repeating; that we highly recommend training you German Shepherd, at least in basic obedience!
+The GSD is an intelligent, high-energy dog – qualities that need to be channeled in positive directions.
 Behavior problems are typically aggravated by a lack of training.
 I’m talking about well-rounded training that promotes balance and harmony within the dog.
 I’ll get into some detail below.

 The more domesticated the dog, the greater the need for training.
 Conversely, a farm dog, raised amongst other animals, and with freedom to run and roam will tend to be balanced and well-adjusted as he is.
 For his is a life more closely resembling his roots; one that inherently promotes physical and emotional wellbeing.